part of Funding The Frontlines: A Roadmap To Supporting Health Equity Through Abortion Access

 Local community access providers are often an afterthought – the top 20 recipients

-for reproductive rights funding are national
+for reproductive rights funding are national groups

 Only 22 of the 113 clinics in the Abortion Care Network are registered nonprofits.
-Together, they received $15 million from philanthropy (2015-2018) or less than $200,000/year each
+Together, they received $15 million from philanthropy (2015-2018) or less than $200,000/year each.

 A convenient way to get the latest news and resources that help grantmakers maximize the impact on equity and justice